sohaamir/neuro_resources/docs/neuro_resources.md

 - [zTree](https://www.ztree.uzh.ch/en.html) A widely used software package for developing and carrying out economic experiments.
 - [oTree](https://www.otree.org/), [LIONESS](https://lioness-lab.org/) and [nodeGame](https://nodegame.org/) are three popular options for creating real-time interactive experiments.
 - [Phaser](https://phaser.io/learn) An open source framework for creating interactive games.
 Increasingly used to create 'gamified' behavioural tasks.
 See [Agnes Norbury's page](https://github.com/agnesnorbury) for some cool examples.
+- [Dallinger](https://dallinger.readthedocs.io/latest/index.html) Dallinger is an alternative tool to automate experiments that use combinations of automated bots and human subjects recruited on platforms like Mechanical Turk and Prolific.

 ## Computational modeling/computational psychiatry
 Resources for learning how to use computational models for understanding brain (dis)function.